DreamPurchaseZnz/Python-Module/Class_summarize.md

 When the class object is constructed, the base class is remembered.This is used for resolving **attribute references**:<br>
 if a requested attribute is not found in the class, the search proceeds to look in the base class.<br>
 This rule is applied **recursively** if the base class itself is derived from some other class

+for **variable**(class variable and instance variable), the situation is different

+1. class variable can be inherited directly
+2. instance varialbe need to use **super menthod**

 **Method references** are resolved as follows:<br>
 the corresponding class attribute is searched, <br>